The Kerr/CFT correspondence and its extensions: a comprehensive review: Conformal Symmetry for Non-Extremal Black Holes

-In what follows, we present a summary of the derivation of the hidden symmetries of the Kerr-Newman black hole and we discuss their CFT interpretation.
-We will limit our presentation to the approach of \cite{Castro:2010fd} but we will generalize the discussion to the Kerr-Newman black hole, which contains several new interesting features.
-In particular, we will show that each member of the conjectured $SL(2,\mathbb Z)$ family of CFTs controls part of the dynamics of low energy, low charge and low mass probes.
-We do not review the matching of absorption probabilities with CFT correlation functions.
-This matching is very similar to the analysis already performed in Section \ref{sec:KerrCFT2} at near-extremality and it follows from local conformal invariance.
-As noted in \cite{Castro:2010fd}, the only difference is that in the present context the region close enough to the horizon is not geometrically a near-horizon region, but it does not affect the discussion.
+In what follows, we first define various quantities at the inner horizon of black holes and review several of their puzzling features.
+We then review the equations of motion of scalar probing non-extremal black hole geometries and we study their separability properties.
+We then present a summary of the derivation of the hidden symmetries of the Kerr--Newman black hole and we discuss their possible CFT interpretation.
+We will mostly follow the approach of~\cite{Castro:2010fd} but we will generalize the discussion to the Kerr--Newman black hole and their generalization to supergravity theories, which contains several new interesting features.
+In particular, we will show that each member of the conjectured $SL(2,\mathbb Z)$ family of CFT descriptions of the Kerr-Newman black hole controls part of the dynamics of low energy, low charge and low mass probes.